-You are urged to always take card of your Student ID and key, if you have one.
-If you lose your Student ID or key outside working hours call Security staff on 020 8392 3410 and they will let you into your room.
+You are urged to always take care of your Student ID.
+If you lose your Student ID outside working hours call Security staff on 020 8392 3410 and they will let you into your room.
 You will need to show some ID to security to confirm your identity.
-If you have lost your Student ID please visit the student portal for information on getting a replacement. https://portal.roehampton.ac.uk/information/health-and-safety-and-security/Pages/ id-card.aspx
+If you have lost your Student ID please visit the student portal for information on getting a replacement.

+https://portal.roehampton.ac.uk/information/health-and-safety-and-security/Pages/id-card.aspx